metallb/metallb/website/content/configuration/_index.md

   - fc00:f853:0ccd:e799::/124
 ```

-Multiple instances of `IPAddressPool`s can co-exist and addresses can defined by CIDR,
+Multiple instances of `IPAddressPool`s can co-exist and addresses can be defined by CIDR,
 by range, and both IPV4 and IPV6 addresses can be assigned.

 ## Announce the service IPs